 Reaching the Tipping Point Against AIDS

 However, according to a recent report, the world could be approaching a tipping point in the fight against AIDS.
-As more HIV-positive people receive access to antiretroviral medications, 2015 will mark the first year since the disease reached epidemic status that the number of people receiving treatment will exceed the number of new infections.
+As more HIV-positive people receive access to antiretroviral drugs, 2015 will mark the first year since the disease reached epidemic status that the number of people receiving treatment will exceed the number of new infections.

 Turning the Tide